keva-dev/reactif/README.md

 - Embeddable and perfectly suitable for small-and-tiny-sized single page applications
 - Functional style (inspired by [Vue 3 Composition API](https://composition-api.vuejs.org/)) with TypeScript ready

-Ractix offers the right balance between the runtime size and development utilities for solving small but daily puzzles.
+Reactif offers the right balance between the runtime size and development utilities for solving small but daily puzzles.
 Its API is inspired by Vue.js but it contains just the bare minimum to build a modern frontend project.
 Not really reinventing the wheel, but rather taking the good parts of what’s there and making the simplest tool possible.